§ Verifiable Public Registry v2 Specification

 § [MOD-TD-MSG-3] Reclaim Trust Deposit

 This method is used to reclaim claimable trust deposit value, td.claimable.
+If trust deposit has been slashed and not repaid, method execution MUST abort.

 Any account MAY call this method.